Martian01/openTeamOneServer/README.md

 	docker run -v $LOCAL_OPEN_TEAM_ONE_DIRECTORY:/opt/openTeamOneServer dockahdockah/openteamone

 But there is more.
 With almost no effort you can spin up MariaDB and Open Team One Server in a cluster together, to provide a server with persistence out of the box.
-All you need to do is provide three empty directories, copy two files to inject parameters, and call Docker Compose to create the cluster.
+All you need to do is provide two empty directories.

 Let's look at it step by step.

 #### Step 1

-Create three local directories to store data and configuration.
-Let's call them LOCAL_MARIADB_CONF_DIRECTORY, LOCAL_MARIADB_DATA_DIRECTORY and LOCAL_OPEN_TEAM_ONE_DIRECTORY.
-For simplicity we shall use three environment variables of the same names.
+Create two local directories to store the data.
+Let's call them LOCAL_MARIADB_DATA_DIRECTORY and LOCAL_OPEN_TEAM_ONE_DIRECTORY.
+For simplicity we create two environment variables of the same name.

 #### Step 2

-From the git repository, copy a couple of files into the newly created directories:

-	cd  openTeamOneServer
-	cp -a docker/teamone.cnf $LOCAL_MARIADB_CONF_DIRECTORY
-	mkdir -p $LOCAL_OPEN_TEAM_ONE_DIRECTORY/config
-	cp -a docker/application.properties $LOCAL_OPEN_TEAM_ONE_DIRECTORY/config/

-#### Step 3

 Start the cluster: